zhanwuchao/coffeeweb/docs/README.md

 ## Command list (Sorted by category)

-anything in curly braces { } , indicates a required paramater
+anything in curly braces { } , indicates a required parameter
-categories are shown based on responce to `-help`; a "//" in bewtween category names refers to an alias
+categories are shown based on response to `-help`; a "//" in between category names refers to an alias

 ### Uncategorized